tari-data/Public-Health-Case-Surveillance-Analysis/README.md

  - Average Reporting Delay: 5.03 days, which could significantly hinder timely outbreak response.

 ### 📈 Monthly Trends
- Peak fatalities were recorded in July (443 deaths) followed by August (433) while April (373) had the lowest number of reported deaths.
+- Peak fatalities were recorded in July (443 deaths) followed by August (433) while April (373) had the lowest number of reported deaths.
 Despite fluctuations, the overall trend shows sustained high mortality through mid-year.

+---
+### Demographic Dashboard
 ### 🧑‍🤝‍🧑 Demographics
  Middle-aged individuals (3,348 cases) report slightly more cases than the young (3,422) and old (3,230), indicating a fairly even spread.However, young individuals have the highest number of deaths (1,709), making them the most vulnerable group.